peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 | **Machinery** | The technologies and approaches you use to mean the requirements. |
 | **Requirements** | Hand-waving vagueness that is subject to change at the whim of the customer |

 The main idea is that you are paid to produce software that meets requirements and is done as quick and as correct as you can.
 The machinery is just the technologies you use to achieve that.

 The programming language, framework and paradigm are not relevant to the customer.
 All they really care about is does it meet there requirements.
 Unfortunately the requirements start off vague and even after they are well defined they are subject to change in the light of a dynamic business environment.

 ## Write down requirements

 So what should a developer do in this situation?
 How about writing down the requirements.
 Even better than writing the requirements down in English is to write the requirements down in code.
 These are otherwise known as tests.
 Code is unambiguous and achievable, whereas the requirements as specified by the customer may well not be.

 ## Update the written requirements

 When requirements change, the requirements in code should change first.
 This means the implementation will be out of step with the requirements until the implementation catches up with the requirements.
 This means tests fail initially.
 Tests failing is good.
 It means once you get the tests to pass by changing the implementation, you know the requirements have been met.

 ## Failing tests are good

 If you have a set of tests which reflect the actual customer requirements this is good.
 If this is the start of the development then you now have a good roadmap to what is left to do.
 Once all the tests pass you have met the requirement and you can stop.

-If you write the tests at the end, then you have already met the requirement, so why do you need to then write the tests?
-It feels like extra work, since you know that you have met the requirements.
+Imagine you intend to write the tests at the end.
+You implement your understanding of the requirements until you are satisfied with your implementation.
+You know you have implemented the requirements.
+You have done your job.
+Now it is time to write some tests to keep the manager, or SonarQube happy.
+It feels like drudgery to write the tests now because you know you have already met the requirement.
+It feels like extra work.
 If timelines are short, some developers therefore don't do this extra work.

-This leads to defects being found in production too often.
+## Test Behaviour

+Some developers write tests just to get the code coverage up, rather than testing against requirements.
+This means that the core requirements may or may not have been met.
+The customer cares about requirements.
+The code coverage might be really high, but the implementation could be doing something different to what the customer wanted.
+This leads to defects being found downstream, maybe in production.

 # Caveat